nimiq/developer-center/learn/protocol/transactions.md

 - **Reward**: Automatically issued to validators who successfully fulfill their assigned slots without misbehavior
 - **Penalty**: Applied to validators who delay block production.
 The penalty removes their reward for the slot, and the validator can be deactivated
 - **Jail**: Enforced when validators are involved in severe misbehavior, such as double voting or creating forks.
 In this case, all of their slots are punished, and the validator is jailed, preventing further participation in the network for 8 epochs
-- **Finalize Batch**: Triggered at the end of each batch of micro blocks, marking the completion of a micro block batch
+- **Finalize Batch**: Triggered at the end of each batch of micro blocks, marking its completion
 - **Finalize Epoch**: Occurs at the end of an epoch, marking a significant period in the blockchain's state updates.
 This ensures that all transactions and state changes for the epoch are finalized and the validator list is updated